Credit:

 Most people have experienced the strange sensation of pins and needles in their extremities when they’ve been sitting too long.
 For those with peripheral neuropathy, these symptoms are often just the tip of the iceberg.
 Put simply, neuropathy is classified as any numbness, muscle weakness, and/or pain.
 Peripheral neuropathy specifically refers to these symptoms in extremities, like the hands and feet.

 No one likes the feeling of uncomfortable shoes.
-But for those with neuropathy, it’s especially important to find the right footwear to support good foot health and to avoid unnecessary injury.
+But for those with neuropathy, it’s especially important to find the right footwear to support good foot health and to avoid unnecessary injuries or pain.
 Even minor issues—like blisters and rubbing—can become serious problems for those who can’t feel their feet, as they may not become aware of foot pain caused by their shoes until the injury is severe.

 When my mother developed peripheral neuropathy as a side effect of chemotherapy, I saw firsthand how tricky it was to find comfortable footwear that reduced her chance of injury and made her feel safe.
 Finding shoes with these qualities that didn’t look specifically like clunky medical-specific footwear was even more difficult.